YaokunLee/ITU_web_project3/README.md

   **the folder data copies all js file directly from mini project1**

+## React Components implemented by me, you may use that when building pages.
+  - header (in index/Header.js)
+  - footer (in index/Footer.js)

 ## How to verify React Component you create is correct?

 ```javascript